ChristofSchwarz/qs-python-samples/README.md

 # Examples of integrating Qlik Sense and Python

+To see this live watch this 8 minutes video https://youtu.be/nI-Bgal-dSM

 Instructions below are for Python on Windows

 In this example we will set up 2 Server-side Extensions for Qlik, each of which is a Python project